GGD coronavirus test results

-You will get the results of your coronavirus test as soon as possible, usually within 24 to 48 hours.
+If you have been tested for coronavirus by the municipal health service (GGD), you will get your test results as soon as possible, usually within 24 to 48 hours.

 You can receive the test results by phone or online.

 Getting the results by phone